 - DRHP (Draft Red Herring Prospectus) After getting a yes from SEBI company needs to prepare DRHP .This includes details about its promoters, reason for raising money, how the money will be used, risks involved with investing in the company etc.

 - Book Building involves process of collecting bids from investors at various prices mentioned while fixing price band .
-This opens for few days to let the investor subscribe the IPO .
+This opens for few days to let the investor subscribe the IP .

 The first step is to choose the IPO that you wish to apply for.
-To get details about newly launched IPO’s you can search on google or on various financial website .
-You can check on NSE & BSE Websites as well .
-Once you have decided next step is to arrange funds .
+To get details about newly launched IPO’s you can visit our website asthatrade.com under E-IPO check for IPO’s available.
+Once you have decided next step is to arrange funds.

-You can apply for an IPO through your Trading Account or bank account.
-We at Asthatrade provide you the seamless option to apply for any IPO .
+You can apply for an IPO through our website, Trading Account & bank account.
+We at Asthatrade provide you the seamless option to apply for any IPO.

 Once you have done Bidding ,possibility that you may get all shares or fewer shares.
 You might even fail to get any at all.
 In these cases, the bank will unlock your bid money (in part or full).
 However if you are lucky enough you might get a full allotment.
 After that you would get a Confirmatory Allotment Note (CAN) within six working days after closure of the IPO process, also known as book-built issue.